All Episodes

 Close all the post office boxes and start delivering to all those posts.

-That's the way Obama would fix a budget problem, is make it worse.
+That's the way Obama would fix a budget problem is make it worse.

-I mean, that's the Obamacare cost uh uh model.
+I mean, that's the Obamacare cost model.

-I mean they're cutting back.
+I mean, they're cutting back.

 When's Obama ever done that?

-When's he ever cut back on uh on the yet?
+When's he ever cut back on any?

-We're gonna get to Jim Bunning.
+We're going to get to Jim Bunning.

-We got a lot to do today.
+We've got a lot to do today.

 Folks, be patient.